gabrielsotillo/poke-app/README.md

-# How to Install Poke-App
+# How to Test Poke-App

 ```
 git clone